A customer visits your website and leaves without buying.

 How do I Get Started?

-1. Create lists of people you want to retarget
+2. Create an audience list of people you want to retarget

-The users which previously visited your website are called your ‘remarketing audience.’
-Information about their previous visits is stored in cookies and you can save these to specific lists.
+Lists of users which previously visited your website are called ‘remarketing audiences.’
+Information about their previous visits is stored in cookies.
+You can create audiences in Google Analytics, some of them may include:

 - Time on site;

-- By specific actions which they have performed on your website, for example only people who have sign up for your newsletter;
+- By specific actions which they have performed on your website, for example only people who have signed up for your newsletter;

 To give you some taste here are specific instructions on how you can create different audiences:

-- Log in to your Google Analytics account and navigate to admin tab:
+- Log in to your Google Analytics account and navigate to the admin tab:

-- Create new audience based on conditions which you would specify:
+- Create a new audience based on conditions which you would specify:

-- Connect your Google Analytics and AdWords accounts.
-Google Analytics>Admin>Property>AdWords Linking
+- Then connect your Google Analytics and Google Ads accounts.
+Google Analytics>Admin>Property>Google Ads Linking

 - Create a separate Ad group for each audience.
-You can set bids and analyse performance on an audience level; however, many more metrics are available for the Ad group.
+You can set bids and analyze performance on an audience level; however, many more metrics are available for the Ad group.

-- Set up frequency capping so as to not bother people too much.
-Due to ‘banner blindness’ you can keep frequency capping at an optimal level of between 5 and 10.
+- Set up frequency capping in campaign settings.
+It will limit the number of times a specific user can see your ad. ue to ‘banner blindness’ you can keep frequency capping at an optimal level of between 5 and 10.

 - Exclude mobile applications by adding appspot.com and adsenseformobileapps.com to campaign placement exclusions on a Shared Library level.